devops329/devops/instruction/awsS3Deployment/awsS3Deployment.md

    ![OIDC properties](identityProperties.png)

-1. Copy the provider's ARN.
-You will use this later when defining your GitHub Action workflow.
+1. You will reference the identity provider ARN when you create the IAM role.

 ### Create the IAM policy